oishikm12/cpp-collection/README.md

 * [**Edges in MST**](problems/edges_in_mst.cpp) - Given a graph, the task is to find out for each edge, wether it would be included in every possible MST of the graph, some possible or never at all

 ### Game Theory

+* [**Game of Nim**](problems/game_of_nim.cpp) - Given multiple sets of pebbles, two players are playing the game wherein at each turn, one can take certain or any number of pebbles from one set only.
+The player which cannot remove any pebbles loses, hence the task is to find out the losing player if both play optimally
+* [**8 Puzzle**](problems/8_puzzle.cpp) - Given a `3 * 3` grid, representing a state of a board with one empty cell, the task is to change the state into another with the least number of swaps
+* [**Othello**](problems/othello.cpp) - Given an Othello board with a certain state, the task is to find out the best next move such that the first player wins with the maxium score possible
+* [**Tic Tac Toe**](problems/tic_tac_toe.cpp) - Given a tic-tac-toe with partial filled cells, the task is to find out which player wins in the end

 ### Computational Geometry